 Temporary closure of Barkantine Birth Centre

 Our Barkantine Birth Centre is experiencing some operational pressures at present and will be closed to deliveries until further notice.
-Other maternity services, including postnatal care, antenatal care and booking services, continue at the centre.
+Other maternity services including postnatal care, antenatal care and booking services are continuing at the centre.

 Our priority is keeping our patients and staff safe, so we thank you for your understanding.
 Women who were due to visit the centre will be contacted individually and our other maternity services at The Royal London Hospital are continuing to run as normal.